-Distance is determined by calculating the number of sectors in the shortest path from the attacker to the target.
-If the shortest path includes one Obstacle counter, a Smoke counter, an enemy or a Unit the LOS is blocked and the attack is not possible.
+Distance is determined by tracing a path from the attacker to the target.
+If the shortest path includes one Obstacle counter, a Smoke counter, an enemy or a Unit, the LOS is blocked and the attack is not possible.
 The distance from the attacker to the target sector determines the Skill to be used during the Attack Resolution Step.